 5: The Fort of Palaiseau

-A Military Vestige The Fort de Palaiseau is an abandoned military site, offering a unique setting for urbex.
+A Military Relic: The Fort of Palaiseau is an abandoned military site, offering a unique setting for urban exploration.
 Built at the end of the 19th century, this fort is part of the fortifications of Paris.

 Site Features